 Final Fantasy IX plays with the trope with the Beatrix battles.
 It is entirely possible to get a Game Over if she kills everyone present (and she likes to spam Shock, which is a 1-hit kill barring Level Grinding and awesome gear), but you can't defeat her.
-Once you take out her allotted health pool for the fight, she fires off Shock Break or Climhazard (ironically, both cost less mana and do less damage overall than Shock when she or Steiner use them under the player's control) and reduces everyone to 1 HP before leaving.
+Once you take out her allotted health pool for the fight, she fires off Stock Break or Climhazzard (ironically, both cost less mana and do less damage overall than Shock when she or Steiner use them under the player's control) and reduces everyone to 1 HP before leaving.
 One useful thing about these fights is that she always has some very nice pieces of equipment for Zidane to steal off of her before she ends the battle (which may take a few attempts at the battle depending on your RNG luck, because the Steal skill is notoriously ineffective).

 There also when you fight the game's Big Bad, Kuja.
-At first it looks like you're going to beat him (prior to fighting him you beat someone that he was confident he couldn't beat), but then he goes into a superform and defeats with his ultimate move.
+At first it looks like you're going to beat him (prior to fighting him you beat someone that he was confident he couldn't beat), but then he activates Trance and nukes everyone with Ultima.

 Final Fantasy X has Geosgaeno, who Tidus first encounters shortly after being transported to Spira.
 Its physical attack only does percentage-based damage and it has no other attacks, making it seem like a foregone victory - until it tries to inhale Tidus, who then wisely decides it's time to get the hell out of there.
 Later on, you can fly back to Baaj Temple for a rematch, which this time is winnable if you have the right Abilities on your armor, such as Stoneproof, because this time around his physical attacks have the StoneStrike ability which will petrify and shatter your character, removing them from the battle entirely.